-For those not familiar with Ken Fisher and why he’s a very note worthy figure in the investment world, here is the first paragraph on Mr. Fisher per Wikepedia.com:
+For those not familiar with Ken Fisher and why he’s a very note worthy figure in the investment world, here is the first paragraph on Mr. Fisher per Wikipedia.org

 Kenneth Lawrence Fisher (born November 29, 1950) is an American investment analyst, and the founder, chairman, and CEO of Fisher Investments, a money management firm with offices in Woodside, California, San Mateo, California, and Camas, Washington.
 Fisher writes a monthly column in Forbes magazine, contributes to other financial and news magazines, has written seven books, and has written research papers in the field of behavioral finance.
 Fisher is on the 2011 Forbes 400 list of richest Americans and Forbes list of world billionaires, and as of 2011 was worth $1.7 billion.
-In 2010, he was named to Investment Advisor magazine’s “30 for 30″ list of the 30 most influential people on the investment advisory business over the last 30 years.
-As of 2010, Fisher’s firm manages $41.3 billion in 38,521 customer accounts and has been called the largest wealth manager in the United States.
+In 2010, he was named to Investment Advisor magazine’s “30 for 30” list of the 30 most influential people in the investment advisory business over the last 30 years.
+As of 2010, Fisher investments assets under management firm manages $41.3 billion in 38,521 customer accounts and has been called the largest wealth manager in the United States.